OpenIndiana/website/src/content/announcements/openindiana-hipster-2023-04-announcement.md

   - Desktop [ISO](https://dlc.openindiana.org/isos/hipster/20230421/OI-hipster-gui-20230421.iso) [Sha256](https://dlc.openindiana.org/isos/hipster/20230421/OI-hipster-gui-20230421.iso.sha256sum) / [USB](https://dlc.openindiana.org/isos/hipster/20230421/OI-hipster-gui-20230421.usb) [Sha256](https://dlc.openindiana.org/isos/hipster/20230421/OI-hipster-gui-20230421.usb.sha256sum)
   - Cloud Image [IMG](https://dlc.openindiana.org/isos/hipster/20230421/OI-hipster-cloudimage.img.gz) [Sha256](https://dlc.openindiana.org/isos/hipster/20230421/OI-hipster-cloudimage.img.gz.sha256sum)
 ### Usage notes on the Downloads
-- Please note the the USB image can **only** boot from an USB attached disk not from a HDD.
+- Please note the USB image can **only** boot from a USB attached disk, not from an HDD.
 Please use the ISO for Virtualmachine Installation.
 - The Cloud Image contains a metadata agent that allows limited Autoconfiguration by cloud-init configuration data.
 Only simple networking and SSH-keys are properly tested.
-Do other configurations after boot with your usual prefered method.
+Do other configurations after boot with your usual preferred method.

 ## Highlights
 - New Package [moosefs](https://moosefs.com/) a distributed filesystem for Kubernetes and other large applications.
 Including but not limited to the following features: "Trashbin" per filesystem, Data tiering, dynamic expansion, Atomic snapshots, Block storage, Storage Classes (making sure data is in the same Server room in a multi datacenter cluster or on SSD's/HDD's), Archive mode
 - The Nvidia Package has been upgraded by default.
-We are aiming to 470 but as nvidia is constantly removing cards from newer drivers and older ones have no support for newer cards, users must start selecting the correct driver by themselves.
+We are aiming to 470 but as Nvidia is constantly removing cards from newer drivers and older ones have no support for newer cards, users must start selecting the correct driver by themselves.
 - Modern PHP 8.1 is available (it has been for a while but still worth highlighting)
 - Thunderbird is now 102.10.0
 - 32bit is being removed on an ongoing basis
-- many upgrades to the tooling for packaging specifically to automate python and perl packaging
+- Many upgrades to the tooling for packagingm specifically to automate python and perl packaging
 - Mail daemon upgrades
 - Firefox is now 112.0

 ## Stats
-To show the progress a bit better here the Git commits grouped by year:
+To show the progress a bit better, here the Git commits grouped by year:

         year    sum
         2010    56      |